-Where the Information Lies
+Where the information lies

-Updates and Infrastructure
+Updates and infrastructure

 This is an indication of how Microsoft is aware of the different needs of companies and their commitment to ultimately creating a SharePoint platform that’s powerful and light on its feet in any incarnation.

-Internal Capabilities vs Microsoft Master Data Services (MDS)
+Internal capabilities vs Microsoft Master Data Services (MDS)

 Your decision will also hinge on what your company can bring to the table regarding business continuity, information security and compliance standards.
-The On-Premises solution is more dependent on your internal capabilities, but it gives you more direct control over your information and compliance standards, as opposed to information being held up to industry-specific security standards or being verified by third parties.
+The on-premises solution is more dependent on your internal capabilities, but it gives you more direct control over your information and compliance standards, as opposed to information being held up to industry-specific security standards or being verified by third parties.

 In contrast, SharePoint Online automatically relies on Microsoft’s built-in redundancy for data centers.

-Differences for Developers
+Differences for developers

 A SharePoint platform is an increasingly dynamic tool.
 It kind of has to be, to keep up with the increasing demands of enterprise.
-The options for businesses on how they want to configure and run SharePoint in 2016 can be divided into three separate strategies that are more defined now than ever before:
+The options for businesses on how they want to configure and run SharePoint can be divided into three separate strategies that are more defined now than ever before:

-A Level of Trust
+A level of trust

-Development in SharePoint Online and Office 365
+Development in SharePoint Online and Microsoft 365

 The advantages of Graph for developers, IT pros, and power users is centered on speed and power of productivity, enabling:

-IT teams to rapidly build solutions for employees.
+- IT teams to rapidly build solutions for employees

-Developers to build inline social experiences.
+- Developers to build inline social experiences

 There are big advantages here that weren’t available before:

-Unified Microsoft API endpoint for accessing the capabilities of the Microsoft Cloud.
+- Unified Microsoft API endpoint for accessing the capabilities of the Microsoft cloud

-Access to data residing in the Cloud.
+- Access to data residing in the cloud

-Access to intelligence and insights from the Cloud.
+- Access to intelligence and insights from the cloud

-These advantages alone (there are more here) may convince traditional SharePoint developers to start adapting Microsoft Graph for both SharePoint On-Premises and Online customization.
+These advantages alone (there are more here) may convince traditional SharePoint developers to start adapting Microsoft Graph for both SharePoint on-premises and Online customization.

-Decisions for IT Pros
+Decisions for IT pros

 When we talk about server roles we mean front-end, application, distributed cache, search, custom, single-server farm.